 Third parties cookies: Analytical cookies

-The KID_ACTIONS project websites uses Google Analytics to track User visits in an aggregate and anonymous fashion.
-The analytical cookie information helps us understand how visitors use the site, allowing us to improve the way we present content.
+The KID_ACTIONS project websites used Google Analytics to track User visits in an aggregate and anonymous fashion.
+The analytical cookie information helped us understand how visitors use the site, allowing us to improve the way we present content.
 The information collected shall never be transferred for commercial purposes.
 For more information on Google Analytics cookies, see the official Google Analytics page.

 Data Processing Method